Are there are any rules regarding bottles / cans of alcohol at Folk in a Field?

 Is there any disabled parking on site?

-There will be disabled parking spaces available on the festival site.
+There will be disabled parking spaces available on the festival site and a disabled camping area.
 If you wish to reserve a disabled parking space, after booking your festival ticket, please call 07880586569 and give the reference number on your ticket when it arrives.
 You will need to bring your blue badge with you when coming to site.
 Please note that the festival area is reasonably flat.

 What time do concert performances at Folk in a Field start and finish?

-The festival opens officially at 12pm on the Friday (music starts at 8 pm) and closes at 6pm on the Sunday.
+The festival opens at 12pm on the Friday for the campsite only.
+The main arena opens to the public at 6pm and the music starts at 8pm.
+The festival closes at 6pm on the Sunday.

 There are a number of concerts taking place over the weekend.
 Approximate start & finish times for the main performances will be released on the day.
 Before any music starts and between acts, the craft and food stalls are always open, so look out for them.